 - A syllabus is not required for the proposal, but a preliminary version may be appended if planning has reached this level of development.
 A final syllabus and course number is required of all grant recipients by September 1, 2019.

 Applications will be evaluated in terms of the clarity and quality of the course description; how well the proposed course fulfills the minor learning aims; potential for forging connections between existing courses and disciplines; and prospects of successful implementation (including potential student interest).
 Those who have not received a previous course development grant will be prioritized over previous recipients.
 While courses are typically offered one full academic year after the grant has been awarded, classes that will be developed over the summer and taught in the Fall will also be considered for the grant.

-Applications should be submitted electronically to the interim director of the Office of Peace and Justice, Dr. Michelle Gawerc, at firstname.lastname@example.org by 5pm on April 10, 2019.
+Applications should be submitted electronically to the director of the Office of Peace and Justice, Dr. John Kiess, at email@example.com by 5pm on April 10, 2019.
 Proposals will be reviewed by the Peace and Justice Steering Committee and decisions will be announced by May 15, 2019.